Stakeholder Conference, network, platform; ongoing since 2012 until at least 2028

 - Learn beyond one’s field or interest.

 The DRTD conference attendance enhances both one’s professional and personal development.
-The focused nature of presentations, discussions and learning at a conference allows participants to dig deeper with the understanding of transport and mobility topics of interest and of importance for connectivity and enhanced mobility in the Danube macro-region.
+The focused nature of presentations, discussions and learning at a conference allows participants to dig deeper with the understanding of transport and mobility topics of interest and of importance for connectivity and enhanced mobility in the Danube Region.

 The Stakeholder Conferences “The Danube Region Transport Days” are organised by the PA 1b coordinators (PACs).
 During preparations for each conference a great attention is paid that most of the speakers and participants are coming from the 14 Danube Region countries.
-Of course there are topics that are best presented by representatives of the European Commission or other national or international institutions from the EU and beyond.
+Of course, there are topics that are best presented by representatives of the European Commission or other national or international institutions from the EU and beyond.

-- The European commission (DG MOVE, DG REGIO, CINEA),
+- The European Commission (DG MOVE, DG REGIO, CINEA),

 - IFIs (EIB, WB, EBRD),